-If the wife has given up a career in order to bring up the children, the court is likely to grant her maintenance for the duration of her life as there is no way for her to get back her career.
+If the wife has given up a career to bring up the children, the court is likely to grant her maintenance for the duration of her life as there is no way for her to get back her career.

-The Singapore court has in the case of ATE v ATD recently laid down three broad guiding principles as to when nominal wife maintenance may or may not be awarded.
+The Singapore court has, in the case of ATE v ATD recently laid down three broad guiding principles as to when nominal wife maintenance may or may not be awarded.

 First, nominal maintenance is not awarded automatically or as a matter of course.